derfsss/bboot/README.rst

 comment in cfg.c.
-Options under pegasos2 firmware can be set in the device tree adding a /options/bboot string the same way as for example os4_commandline is defined, that is first define a variable such as '16 nodefaults-bytes bboot' then set options with setenv bboot <opts string>.
+Options under pegasos2 firmware can be set in the device tree adding a /options/bboot string the same way as for example os4_commandline is defined, that is first define a variable such as '16 nodefault-bytes bboot' then set options with setenv bboot <opts string>.
 This is mostly only useful on real machine, with QEMU there is no way to set it currently but the defaults #define'ed in cfg.c as DEFAULT_OPTS are what is needed for QEMU so there should be no reason